 1) Staying at the top of tech and market trends

-Managed IT service providers (MSPs) must continuously stay updated with respect to the latest technology trends.
-MSPs need to plan the software they plan to leverage now and in the future as they offer high-grade project management support and outsourcing models for big organizations.
+Managed IT service providers (MSPs) must continuously stay updated on technology trends.
+They must also plan the software they will use now and in the future, as they offer high-grade project management support and outsourcing models for large organizations.

-Since MSPs are also prepared for handling multiple time zones, they need to stay in touch with various technologies used across the globe.
+Since MSPs are also prepared to handle multiple time zones, they must stay informed about the various technologies used worldwide.

 2) Knowing the services with the highest value add

-For being future-ready, MSPs must figure out those services constantly in demand by clients and offer the most value add.
+To be future-ready, MSPs must figure out those services constantly in client demand and offer the most value added.
 Since big data and analytics are the future of businesses, MSPs should develop technical expertise in their areas to help clients collate and analyze their data for apt business insights.

-Another area, which MSPs’ should increase their foothold, is the Cloud to handle analyzable client data.
+Another area in which MSPs should expand is the Cloud, which handles analyzable client data.
 Look for an MSP who excels in these areas to ensure your business is prepared for the future.

 3) The right methodology

-To enhance the Managed Service Provider (MSP) Business Model, organizations should put their focus on quality and improvement methodologies.
-Through this approach, MSPs can devise quality improvement goals to establish values and quality based culture, analyze data, communicate outcomes, and improved risk management.
+Organizations should focus on quality and improvement methodologies to enhance the managed service provider (MSP) business model.
+This approach can help MSPs devise quality improvement goals, establish values and a quality-based culture, analyze data, communicate outcomes, and improve risk management.

 Pros and Cons – Managed Services Engagement Model